crowding/memo/README.md

 ##  [1]  1  1  2  3  5  8 13 21 34 55
 ```

 This recursive implementation corresponds closely to the way the sequence is defined in math texts, but it has a performance problem.
-The problem is that as you ask for values further down the sequence, the computation becomes inordinately slow due to all the recursion.
+The problem is that as you ask for values further down the sequence, the computation becomes inordinately slow due to recursion.
 To demonstrate the issue, we can try counting every time `fib` is
 called: